COVID-19 hospitalizations drop again, but active cases rise; Burleigh-Morton hits grim milestone

 Coronavirus-related hospitalizations in North Dakota have dropped for a third straight day, but active cases of COVID-19 are up again after four straight days of declines.

-Meanwhile, Burleigh and Morton counties have hit a grim milestone -- 175 coronavirus-related deaths since the onset of the pandemic in mid-March.
+Meanwhile, pediatricians in the region issued a plea for more pandemic measures, the North Dakota National Guard reached a record for mission support hours, and Burleigh and Morton counties marked a grim milestone -- 175 coronavirus-related deaths since the onset of the pandemic in mid-March.

 The Department of Health on Thursday reported 1,386 new COVID-19 cases, including 200 in Burleigh-Morton, raising the state total to 68,612.
 Active cases statewide rose by 154, to 10,131, including 1,922 in the Bismarck-Mandan region.

 Coronavirus-related hospitalizations dropped to 276 -- 17% below Monday's all-time high of 332.
-Statewide, there were 12 staffed intensive care beds open and 179 non-ICU beds, according to the most recent state data.
-In Bismarck, neither Sanford Health nor CHI St. Alexius Health had any staffed ICU beds available.
-Sanford had two non-ICU staffed beds open, and CHI St. Alexius had 12.
+Statewide, there were seven staffed intensive care beds open and 187 non-ICU beds, according to the most recent state data.
+In Bismarck, Sanford Health had one staffed ICU bed available, and CHI St. Alexius Health had none.
+Both had eight non-ICU staffed beds open.

 Health officials reported the deaths of 10 more people with COVID-19, including two in Burleigh County, raising the state's pandemic death toll to 795.
 The new victims, in eight counties, were in their 60s, 70s and 80s.